argoproj/argo-rollouts/docs/features/traffic-management/istio.md

     labels:        # labels will be injected with canary rollouts-pod-template-hash value
       app: rollout-example
   - name: stable   # referenced in canary.trafficRouting.istio.destinationRule.stableSubsetName
-    labels:        # labels will be injected with canary rollouts-pod-template-hash value
+    labels:        # labels will be injected with stable rollouts-pod-template-hash value
       app: rollout-example
 ```